Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: System Model

 \subsection{Multiband Channel and Signal Model}

 As shown in Fig. \ref{fig:scenario}, we consider a reverse channel (e.g. uplink) scenario with one \ac{Rx} operating as a \ac{DFRC} base station in bistatic mode on $K$ sub-bands.
 There is one transmitting uplink communication user, and the channel consists of $N-1$ scatterers.
 We consider both the user and the scatterers as \textit{targets}, meaning that we are interested in localizing $N$ targets.
 The \ac{Rx} has $M$ \ac{ULA} antennas and operates on $Q$ subcarriers per sub-band.
-We assume that the \ac{Tx}, \ac{Rx}, and the scatterers are stationary, and the \ac{LoS} signal is ideally always received.
-We need to know the \acp{AoA} and \acp{ToA} to localize the targets.
-Because the \ac{Tx} corresponds to the \ac{LoS} path, the position of the \ac{Tx} follows from the earliest \ac{ToA} and the corresponding \ac{AoA}.
-Once the \ac{Tx} position is known, the remaining \acp{AoA} and the two-way \acp{ToA} are sufficient to determine the scatterer locations.
+We assume that the \ac{Tx}, \ac{Rx}, and the scatterers are stationary, the location and orientation of the \ac{Rx} and the \ac{Tx}-\ac{Rx} clock synchronization error are known, and the \ac{LoS} signal is ideally always received.
+We can thus localize the targets from estimating the \acp{AoA} and \acp{ToA}.

 For the $k^\text{th}$ sub-band, we consider the \ac{SIMO} channel in the frequency domain as follows.

 where $\theta_n$ and $\tau_n$ are the \ac{AoA} and the \ac{ToA} of the $n^\text{th}$ target, respectively, defined from the antenna broadside.
 The steering vectors are given by